• Skip to main content

 Common Mistakes

-• Using enhanced for-loop and trying to change values (it won’t modify arr)
+• Using enhanced for-loop to modify values

 Example: